CosmWasm/sylvia-book/src/basics/reusability.md

 ```

 We are going to keep the admins as [`Addr`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/struct.Addr.html)
-which is a representation of a real address on blockchain.
+which is a representation of a real address on the blockchain.

-Now we create new module `src/whitelist.rs` (remember to add it to `src/lib.rs` as public).
+Now we create a new module, `src/whitelist.rs` (remember to add it to `src/lib.rs` as public).

 ```rust,noplayground
 use cosmwasm_std::{Response, StdError};